Scordo/BuildTasks/DNE.BuildTasks/extension-overview.md

 **Changelog**
 ---
+Version: 1.0.3 - 29th of February 2016
+* Fixed a bug with usage of variable $TfvcChangeset in "prefix" and "postfix" of "Change Assembly Versions" Task

 Version: 1.0.2 - 29th of February 2016
 * Fixed a bug with prefix and postfix regex groups of "Change Assembly Versions" Task
 * Added possibility to use special variable $TfvcChangeset in mode "Provide a static version or use variables to define the version." of "Change Assembly Versions" Task.
 This variable is the tfs changeset number without the leading "C".